Black Hills Quilt Show

 - The Quilting Cushion - Portable massage cushions

-- The Shanty Stitchers - Quilt fabrics and notions
+- The Shanty Stitchers - Quilt kits, fabric, and notions, cross stitch and embroidery

-The Inspiration Studio offered classes and demos during the Quilt Show.
-They also provided information about upcoming learning events, such as the Quilting in the Hills Retreat offered by the Black Hills Quilters Guild in the fall.
+The Inspiration Studio will offer classes and demos during the Quilt Show.
+They also provide information about upcoming learning events, such as the Quilting in the Hills Retreat offered by the Black Hills Quilters Guild in the fall.

 The Black Hills Quilters Guild In Action

-- Project Warmth offered a variety of quilted items for sale.
+- Project Warmth will offer a variety of quilted items for sale.
 The proceeds of these sales help purchase batting, fabric, and quilting services for the quilts that are donated to a variety of local charities.

 - Caring Heart Quilts are given to our quilt Guild sisters who have experienced a serious health concern or lost a spouse or child.
 Small Thinking of You (TOY) blocks are sent to our quilt guild sisters when they are sick or have suffered a loss or sometimes just to say Thank You.
 Examples of both of these types of quilts were displayed.

 - Boots for Troops are Christmas Stockings that are filled with snacks and small gifts and sent to our deployed Troops during the holidays.
-Examples of these stockings were displayed.
+Examples of these stockings will be displayed.

 - Veteran Quilts are made by members of the Guild and given to residents at Fort Meade.
 They usually have a patriotic theme.